hibernatexj/presto/presto-docs/src/main/sphinx/installation/installation-yarn-automated.rst

 provides Slider integration.
 Slider View for Ambari allows you to deploy and manage Slider apps from Ambari Web.

-The steps for deploying Presto on YARN using Slider View in Ambari are:
+Use Ambari Slider View and the following steps to deploy Presto on YARN:

 1. Install the Ambari server.
 See: http://docs.hortonworks.com/HDPDocuments/Ambari-2.1.0.0/bk_Installing_HDP_AMB/content/ch_Installing_Ambari.html.